Introduction

 Embedded Systems - sensors make environmental readings and update the device, which reacts by controlling actuators or sending messages.

-User Interfaces - user clicks a button or types on their keyboard, which changes the UI state, which is then rendered to the screen.
+User Interfaces - the user clicks a button or types on their keyboard, which changes the UI state, which is then rendered to the screen.

-Data Science - user loads data from a source and processes it, which updates visualizations or statistical models.
+Data Science - the user loads data from a source and processes it, which updates visualizations or statistical models.

 Robotics - sensor readings from cameras and LIDAR are processed by the robot to update its internal belief, which is used to plan and execute actions in the physical world.